zugazagoitia/knag-users/README.md

 ## Usage

-Working images are published to the GitHub Packages repository attached to this repository, they are also published under [releases](https://github.com/zugazagoitia/knag-users/releases).
+Container images are published to the GitHub Packages repository attached to this repository, they are also published under [releases](https://github.com/zugazagoitia/knag-users/releases).

 ## Configuration